Anthony Rota

-Anthony Michael Gerard Rota PC (born May 15, 1961) is a Canadian politician who is the 37th and current speaker of the House of Commons of Canada since 2019.
-A member of the Liberal Party, he currently serves as the member of Parliament (MP) for the riding of Nipissing—Timiskaming.
+Anthony Michael Gerard Rota PC (born May 15, 1961) is a Canadian politician who served as the 37th speaker of the House of Commons from 2019 to 2023.
+A member of the Liberal Party, he served as the member of Parliament (MP) for the riding of Nipissing—Timiskaming until 2025.
 He previously represented Nipissing—Timiskaming as MP from 2004 to 2011.
 In 2019, he was elected by the House of Commons to be the speaker in the 43rd Parliament and in 2021 was re-elected in the 44th Parliament.

+On September 27, 2023, he resigned as speaker due to the honouring of former Waffen-SS "Galicia" Ukrainian veteran Yaroslav Hunka in the House of Commons, triggering the 2023 speakership election.

 Early life and career

-Born in North Bay, Ontario, Rota holds a Bachelor of Arts in political science from Wilfrid Laurier University, a diploma in finance from Algonquin College and a Master of Business Administration degree from the University of Ottawa.
+Rota was born in North Bay, Ontario, in 1961, to a family from Cosenza, Italy.
+He holds a Bachelor of Arts in political science from Wilfrid Laurier University, a diploma in finance from Algonquin College and a Master of Business Administration degree from the University of Ottawa.

-Prior to his election, Rota worked for the Industrial Research Assistance Program (IRAP) as regional manager for Ontario.
+Prior to his election, Rota worked for the Industrial Research Assistance Program as regional manager for Ontario.
 He has also served with the Canadian Technology Network in Ottawa and has worked in the private sector.
-Rota is fluent in English, French, Italian and Spanish.
-He is a political science sessional lecturer at Nipissing University.
+He is fluent in English, French, Italian and Spanish.

 Political career

-Rota began his political career at the municipal level, serving as a city councillor for North Bay City Council and chairing the city's planning and economic development committee.
-He won the federal Liberal nomination for Nipissing—Timiskaming in early 2004, defeating rival candidates Susan Church, Hugh McLachlan and Joe Sinicrope with 52% on the second ballot.
+Rota began his political career at the municipal level, serving as a city councillor for North Bay City Council from 1994 to 1997, chairing the city's planning and economic development committee.
+He won the federal Liberal Party of Canada nomination for Nipissing—Timiskaming in early 2004, defeating rival candidates Susan Church, Hugh McLachlan and Joe Sinicrope with 52% on the second ballot.
 In the general election held in June of that year, he narrowly defeated Conservative candidate Al McDonald.

 Rota was re-elected in the 2006 election, defeating the Conservative Party's Peter Chirico, the NDP's Dave Fluri, and the Green Party's Meg Purdy.
-In the 2008 election, he was again re-elected.
+In the 2008 election, he was again reelected.
 He served as the Liberal Party caucus chair, and as critic for the Federal Economic Development Initiative for Northern Ontario.

-He ran again in the 2011 election but lost by just 14 votes to Jay Aspin of the Conservative Party.
-Due to the narrow margin, however, an automatic judicial recount was required, confirming the margin at 18 votes.
-After his 2011 loss, Rota began teaching at Nipissing University in North Bay, Ontario.
+Rota ran again in the 2011 election and lost by a reported 14 votes to Jay Aspin of the Conservative Party.
+Due to the narrow margin, an automatic judicial recount was required, confirming the margin at 18 votes.
+After his 2011 loss, he began teaching at Nipissing University in North Bay, Ontario.

-In the 2015 election, he was again the Liberal candidate, defeating Aspin and once again becoming the MP in the 42nd Canadian Parliament.
+In the 2015 election, Rota was again the Liberal candidate, defeating Aspin to again become an MP in the 42nd Canadian Parliament.
 On December 9, 2015, he was appointed Assistant Deputy Chair of Committees of the Whole.
+He was reelected in the 2019 election.